Home > Casino > Land-based casino regulation > Nevada closer to outlawing winnings paid to trespassers, excluded players

 On 4 October, the board ruled in a split vote that Casablanca Casino in Mesquite was required to pay $2,045 in winnings to Rhon Wilson, a gambler who had trespassed at the casino six times across multiple years.

 The casino was unsuccessful in its appeals, but the scandal became symbolic of the need to change the regulation.
 That was the impetus for the first workshop that gave birth to Tuesday’s proposal.
-Dick Tomasso, vice president of security for Mesquite Gaming, owners of Casablanca, became the champion for the rule changes.
+Dick Tomasso, vice-president of security for Mesquite Gaming, owners of Casablanca, became the champion for the rule changes.

-Tomasso was on-hand to thank the board Tuesday.
+Tomasso was on-hand to thank the board on Tuesday.
 He called its efforts “unprecedented” and said it would be a boon to all of the state’s operators.

 Subscribe to the iGaming newsletter